Best Survival Matches To Rely On In A Downpour

 Cheap cardboard matches (those given away at your local liquor store) are far less effective than “strike anywhere” matches.

-These cardboard matches are meant to light cigarettes and cigars or tossing into firepits.
 That isn’t to say they are useless for survival, but they are not nearly as effective.

 They burn too fast and not as hot; they’re less durable and much more susceptible to water damage.